-We have continued to find success in providing curbside pick up services for a free breakfast and lunch on our school site for all students (and the community) from 10 am to 1 pm daily, including on school breaks.
+We have continued to find success in providing curbside pick up services for a free breakfast and lunch on our school site through partnership with FMSD for all students (and the community).
 In addition, all of our food service team members incorporated health and safety procedures, and no incidences of COVID spread.
 The primary challenge has been that daily meals distributed are a smaller percentage of our student/family population.
-Some barriers may included transportation availability and convenience.
+Some barriers may include transportation availability and convenience.